prometheus-operator/prometheus-operator/Documentation/design.md

 The `PodMetricsEndpoints` section of the `PodMonitorSpec`, is used to configure which ports of a pod are going to be scraped for metrics, and with which parameters.

 Both `PodMonitors` as well as discovered targets may come from any namespace.
 This is important to allow cross-namespace monitoring use cases, e.g. for meta-monitoring.
-Using the `namespaceSelector` of the `PodMonitorSpec`, one can restrict the namespaces `PodMonitor`s are selected from by the respective Prometheus server.
 Using the `namespaceSelector` of the `PodMonitorSpec`, one can restrict the namespaces the `Pods` are allowed to be discovered from.
 To discover targets in all namespaces the `namespaceSelector` has to be empty:
 ```yaml